IowaScaledEngineering/ise-docs/docs/Tips and Tricks/Modeler's Toolkit/solder.md

 There are some cases where it's handy, though, particularly if you are working on making a joint that would need you to have a couple extra arms to hold everything in place.
 You can put a little paste on a joint first, then set the pieces together and heat them until everything melts.

-Here's the downsides - it's expensive (a 500 gram jar of Kester NXG1 that we use costs roughly $250 these days), it has a definitely lifespan (usually about six months), and almost all formulations have to be refrigerated.
+Here's the downsides - it's expensive (a 500 gram jar of Kester NXG1 that we use costs roughly $250 these days), it has a definite lifespan (usually about six months), and almost all formulations have to be refrigerated.
 There are some formulations that you can get in much smaller syringes, and Chip Quik offers some formulations that are advertised as room temperature stable.
 For example, Chip Quik's TS391SNL is a half ounce (15 gram) syringe filled with SAC305 paste with a no-clean flux that is specified to have a life greater than a year stored at room temp.

 ## Supporting Supplies